Paragonimiasis: Background

 The first human case was seen in 1879 in Taiwan.
-An autopsy was done and adult trematodes were found in the lungs.
+An autopsy was done, and adult trematodes were found in the lungs.
 The adult flukes are reddish-brown in color with an ovoid shape.
 They have two muscular suckers, the first an oral sucker located anteriorly and the second a ventral sucker located mid-body.
 The adult flukes can live up to 20 years.
-The eggs are golden brown in color and are asymmetrically ovoid.
+The eggs are golden brown and are asymmetrically ovoid.
 They have a very thick shell.

-These trematodes have a very complex life cycle with seven distinct phases involving intermediate hosts and humans.
-These seven phases are outlined as follows: eggs reach fresh water where they develop into miracidia.
-These penetrate many species of aquatic snails (first intermediate host) where they go through three distinct stages: first sporocysts, then rediae, and finally cercariae, also referred to as the larvae.
-These larvae released into water and penetrate crabs, crayfish and other crustaceans (second intermediate host).
-The cercariae situate themselves into the gills, liver and muscles where they further develop into metacercariae.
+These trematodes have a complex life cycle with seven distinct phases involving intermediate hosts and humans.
+These seven phases are outlined as follows: eggs reach fresh water, where they develop into miracidia.
+These penetrate many species of aquatic snails (first intermediate host), where they go through three distinct stages: first sporocysts, then rediae, and finally cercariae, also referred to as larvae.
+These larvae are released into water and penetrate crabs, crayfish, and other crustaceans (second intermediate host).
+The cercariae situate themselves in the gills, liver, and muscles, where they further develop into metacercariae.
 When the parasite-filled crustacean is eaten, the metacercariae hatch in the intestine.
-These young worms penetrate intestinal wall, peritoneum, the diaphragm and the pleura where they finally reach the lungs.
+These young worms penetrate the intestinal wall, peritoneum, the diaphragm, and the pleura, where they finally reach the lungs.
 Here they live in pairs and lay eggs that are coughed up in sputum to restart the cycle.